-Among North Bay's many advantages is its readily available, highly skilled and educated workforce of 32,400.
+Among North Bay's many advantages is its readily available, highly skilled and educated workforce.
 Over 80% of North Bay's population, 15 years of age and over, achieved high school diplomas and 56% have graduated from a trade school, technical college or university.

 To maintain and build on this workforce, industry and educational partnerships are commonly formed and customized programs are established to find innovative solutions and meet specific industry needs.

 The world’s first fuel-cell powered locomotive was manufactured in North Bay